Signed in as:

 clinical support to help with finding the correct dose

-Transfers from a neurologist or paediatrian or psychiatrist
+Diagnosed ADHD by a neurologist or paediatrian or psychiatrist:

 1. Clinical Assessment